-Dark Mode Design: Key Benefits and Best Practices for UI/UX
+Dark Background: Key Benefits and Best Practices for UI/UX

 I. Introduction

-By integrating dark mode, designers aim to create a versatile, user-friendly interface that meets the diverse needs and preferences of users while also taking advantage of the technical benefits associated with darker color schemes.
+By integrating dark mode, designers aim to create a versatile, user-friendly interface that meets users' diverse needs and preferences while also taking advantage of the technical benefits associated with darker color schemes.

 User Comfort